Shailender1911/zingg-assignment/README.md

-# Zingg Labeller Design Assignment
+# Zingg Labeller - Design Assignment

-Design critique for Labeller.java from zingg codebase.
+This repo contains my analysis of Labeller.java from zingg project.

-## Folder structure
+## whats inside

-- original-code/ - contains the original Labeller.java
+- original-code/ - the original file i analyzed
-- refactored/ - my suggested improvements
+- refactored/ - code changes i am suggesting
-- design-critique.md - analysis and suggestions
+- design-critique.md - detailed writeup

-## Main issues found
+## issues i found

-1. Class doing too many things
+1. too many things happening in single class
-2. Hardcoded System.in makes testing hard
+2. System.in hardcoded so cant test properly
-3. Exception handling needs improvement
+3. exception handling is not proper
-4. Magic numbers used for options
+4. using numbers directly instead of constants
-5. Code duplication across classes
+5. same code written in multiple places

-## Changes suggested
+## what i suggest

-Split into smaller classes with single responsibility and use interfaces for testability.
+basically split into smaller classes and use interfaces so we can test easily

-See design-critique.md for details.
+check design-critique.md for full details